New Year's Eve Fireworks at Ala Moana with Kids: Where to Park, What to Bring, How to Survive the Crowd

 Preschool to early elementary (3-7)

 The big-nap strategy works.
-Wake them at 6 p.m., dinner, get to the park by 8, glow sticks until 11, fireworks, home.
+Wake at 6 p.m., dinner, get to the park by 8, glow sticks until 11, fireworks, home.
 Most kids in this range can make it but plan for one to be asleep on a parent by midnight.

 Older kids (8-12)

-This is the perfect age.
+The perfect age.
 Old enough for late nights, young enough to genuinely love the show, capable of wearing layers and not losing their water bottle every 10 minutes.

 Teens